 Since 1949, cowboys and cowgirls have stampeded to Franklin, Tennessee in early May to participate in what is billed as the largest rodeo east of the Mississippi.
-The Franklin Rodeo is a project of the Franklin Noon Rotary Club, which has now celebrated over six decades of excitement since its beginnings.
+The Franklin Rodeo is a project of the Franklin Noon Rotary Club, which has now celebrated over seven decades of excitement since its beginnings.

 The Franklin Noon Rotary Club was chartered January 13, 1948 with 14 members.
 Judge Jim Warren served as the club’s first president.
 Despite its humble beginnings, today the club has almost 150 members representing a large cross section of business backgrounds in one of Middle Tennessee’s favorite places to live.